A 20 gallon fish tank or aquarium is perfect for new aquarists; it’s large enough to have a nice selection of fish, yet small enough to maintain.

 Option Three: A Peaceful Community Tank

-Some people choose to create a biotope tank, which is a tank which mimics a particular area or body of water.
+Some people choose to create a biotope tank, which is a tank that mimics a particular area or body of water.

 Some examples of a community tank include: